 Choose the amount of energy stored in the battery.
 Let's say it's 26.4 Wh.

 Input these numbers into their respective fields of the battery amp hour calculator.
 It uses the formula mentioned above:

 Q = E / V = 26.4 / 12 = 2.2 Ah

-If you open the advanced mode of this battery capacity calculator, you will be able to compute three other parameters of a battery.
+If you expand the "Other battery parameters" section of this battery capacity calculator, you can compute three other parameters of a battery.

 C-rate of the battery.
 C-rate is used to describe how fast a battery charges and discharges.
 For example, a 1C battery needs one hour at 100 A to load 100 Ah.
 A 2C battery would need just half an hour to load 100 Ah, while a 0.5C battery requires two hours.

 Iused for either charging or discharging your battery.
 It is linked to the C-rate with the following equation:

 Runtime to full capacity.
 It is simply the time